-In the years following the Palestine War, the United States initiated efforts to resolve the Arab-Israeli question, but she failed to make headway because (1) there was inadequate understanding of the unique and complex nature of the problem; (2) American officials were frequently subjected to powerful, partisan pressures; and (3) the American government usually waited for a crisis to occur, when conditions were least favorable, before pressing for a compromise solution.
-Consequently, the United States oversimplified the entire problem, wasted much invaluable time, and allowed several "golden opportunities" for a settlement, especially in the earlier years, to slip by forever while fruitlessly seeking some simple and painless formula for peace.
+In the years following the Palestine War, the United States initiated efforts to resolve the Arab-Israeli question, but she failed to make headway because (1) there was inadequate understanding of the unique and complex nature of the problem; (2) American officials were frequently subjected to powerful, partisan pressures; and (3) the American government usually waited for a crisis to occur, when conditions were least

+ARAB-ISRAELI PEACE 339 favorable, before pressing for a compromise solution.
+Consequently, the United States oversimplified the entire problem, wasted much invaluable time, and allowed several "golden opportunities" for a settlement, es-pecially in the earlier years, to slip by forever while fruitlessly seeking some simple and painless formula for peace.
 In the months following the June War, the United States continued to play a major role in the search for peace in the Middle East, but again it was often not a constructive one.
-While she was proclaiming objectivity and a desire for a "peace of reconciliation" acceptable to all parties and not imposed by anyone, she proceeded to make other statements and perform deeds which did not attest to her impartiality and which could not possibly contribute to the kind of peace that she professed to favor.
-Powerful pro-Israeli pressure groups, strong pro-Israeli sentiments among large segments of the American population, and internal political considerations generally prevailed over the considered advice of many experts and even over America's best long-term interests in determining American policies relating to the Arab-Israeli problem.
+While she was proclaiming objectivity and a desire for a "peace of reconciliation" acceptable to all parties and not imposed by anyone, she proceeded to make other state-ments and perform deeds which did not attest to her impartiality and which could not possibly contribute to the kind of peace that she pro-fessed to favor.
+Powerful pro-Israeli pressure groups, strong pro-Israeli sentiments among large segments of the American population, and in-ternal political considerations generally prevailed over the considered advice of many experts and even over America's best long-term interests in determining American policies relating to the Arab-Israeli problem.
 As a result, many of these policies were so misguided and biased that they were ineffective and, at times, detrimental.
+When Israel appeared to be threatened, American officials kept re-

-When Israel appeared to be threatened, American officials kept repeating that the United States was firmly committed to protect the territorial integrity of "all" nations in the Middle East.
+When Israel appeared to be threatened, American officials kept re-peating that the United States was firmly committed to protect the terri-torial integrity of "all" nations in the Middle East.
+But when the territorial integrity of all nations in the Middle East.
 But when the territorial integrity of the Arab nations was endangered by the Israelis, the United States made no attempt to carry out this commitment and, thereby, gave cause to the Arabs to accuse her of applying a double standard.
 In fact, American officials frankly welcomed Israel's triumph, hailing it as a victory for the West.
 The United States introduced resolutions in the UN which generally favored the Israelis and opposed those which were objectionable to them.
-The United States also supported their refusal to withdraw from occupied areas, except to Israel in order to help her overcome economic and military losses caused by the war and to strengthen her bargaining position.
+The United States also supported which were objectionable to them.
+The United States also supported their refusal to withdraw from occupied areas, except as part of a final peace settlement, as well as their wishes to retain some of the conquered territories and to acquire more "defensible borders"-notwithstanding the fact that this would constitute a serious breach of UN principles-to end the state of belligerence, and to guarantee the rights of sovereign nations to exist in peace and security with recognized boundaries and to enjoy innocent passage through international waterways.
+While maintain-ing that the status of Jerusalem must not be decided "unilaterally," the United States did not support the UN resolutions which required the Israelis to rescind their annexation of the Old City, and she completely ignored earlier UN decisions calling for the internationalization of the Holy City.
+Moreover, shortly after the June hostilities, American of-ficials provided economic aid and, later, even agreed to sell war planes to Israel in order to help her overcome economic and military losses caused by the war and to strengthen her bargaining position.
+At the same time, despite the serious economic and military situation